Commercial Lending Solutions logo

 Commercial Lending Solutions (CLS) is a Charlotte, North Carolina-based commercial real estate lender operating from 2303 West Morehead Street, Suite 200.
 The company positions itself as an alternative to traditional bank lending, emphasizing a personal approach to commercial financing decisions.
 They serve both business owners and real estate investors seeking competitive market-rate financing for commercial properties and investment purposes.

-CLS offers a diverse range of commercial lending products including bridge-to-permanent loans (described as their most popular offering), small balance commercial programs, investment property loans, fix-and-flip financing, and specialized programs for foreign investors.
+CLS offers a diverse range of commercial lending products including bridge-to-permanent loans (described as their most popular offering), small balance commercial programs, investment property loans, fix-and-flip financing, and listed programs for foreign investors.
 The company also operates a broker referral program and works with a network of underwriters to provide flexible financing structures.
 Their stated approach includes pre-approval before property offers and solutions for borrowing needs that fall outside traditional bank credit models.

 The company differentiates itself through relationship-focused service and access to diverse underwriting networks.
 CLS emphasizes that they can approve borrowers before property offers are made and claim to find lending solutions when traditional banks cannot.
-They position themselves against larger institutional lenders by highlighting personalized service and expertise in commercial real estate investment property selection and profit projection.
+They position themselves against larger institutional lenders by highlighting personalized service and experience context in commercial real estate investment property selection and profit projection.

 While CLS presents competitive advantages in niche commercial lending, the website provides limited transparency regarding specific loan terms, interest rate ranges, approval timelines, or borrower qualification requirements.
 No information is disclosed about licensing, NMLS numbers, or regulatory oversight.
-The company operates in a specific geographic market (Charlotte) with no mention of nationwide lending capacity, and their marketing relies heavily on relationship-building rather than transparent product specifications.
+The company operates in a specific geographic market (Charlotte) with no mention of nationwide lending capacity, and their marketing relies heavily on relationship-building rather than listed product specifications.

 Services & Features